patricsteiner/minirel/README.md

 To calculate the size (amount of bytes) of the bitmap, we need to know the number of records that are stored in a datapage.
 Then we simply divide this number by 8 and add 1 if there is a remainder. `int HF_GetBytesInBitmap(int records_per_page)` can be used for this.

+### Finding records (scanning a heap file)
+To find records that match a specific condition, a filescan must be initiated by calling `int HF_OpenFileScan(int hffd, char attrType, int attrLength, int attrOffset, int op, char *value)`.
+This function will create a new entry in the scantable.
+After setting up a scan, it can be executed by calling `RECID HF_FindNextRec(int scanDesc, char *record)`, which just iterates through the records looking for items that match the condition that has been set in the filescan.
+After finding the results, when the filescan is not needed anymore, it must be closed with the function `int	HF_CloseFileScan(int scanDesc)`.

 ## Access Method Layer
 TODO